-In response to a question from Councillor Heesom around the Triage Service, the Customer Support Manager explained that all applicants were treated the same and when letters were sent out to applicants details of the appeals process were provided.
+In response to a question from Councillor Heesom around the Triage Service, the Customer Support Manager explained that everyone was treated equitably and when letters were sent out to applicants details of the appeals process were provided.

-Councillor Rosetta Dolphin agreed with previous comments and said that the Council needed to focus its attention on the SHARP.
+Council rosetta Dolphin agreed with previous comments and said that the Council needed to focus its attention on the SHARP.
 She referred to 'hard to let' properties in her own ward and suggested that they be re-modelled to one or two bedroomed properties which were most needed.
 The Chief Officer agreed with the suggestion and commented on the issues which had arisen following the introduction of the 'bedroom tax'.
 The Deputy Leader and Cabinet Member for Housing said that there was also a shortage or larger properties in some areas of the County and commented that there was a need for affordable housing developments across all communities in Flintshire.